WangTairan/wangtairan.github.io/src/content/blog/From_Turing_Machines_to_the_Halting_Problem.md

 If no Turing machine $M$ exists that decides a language $L$, then the language and its corresponding decision problem are called **undecidable** or **unsolvable**.

-Among these, some problems are still **recognizable**—meaning there exists a Turing machine that accepts all YES-instances (and halts in finite steps), but dose not halt on NO-instances.
+Among these, some problems are still **recognizable**—meaning there exists a Turing machine that halts on all YES-instances, but dose not halt on NO-instances.

 Clearly, the Halting Problem is a recognizable problem.
-We can simply run the given Turing machine on the given input (see following section): if the machine halts, we accept it.
+We can simply run the given Turing machine on the given input (see following section): if the machine halts, we also halts.
 If it does not halt, we make no decision.